Randy Rainbow: Bibliography

+In 2022, Rainbow's debut book, Playing With Myself, earned a spot as a New York Times best-seller.
+In 2025, Rainbow's children's book, Randy Rainbow and the Marvelously Magical Pink Glasses, placed at number 95 on USA Todays best-seller list.

 Awards and nominations

 Rainbow was nominated for a Primetime Emmy Award for Outstanding Short Form Variety Series in 2019 and 2020.

 After Primetime Emmy Award categories were combined starting in 2021 to form the Outstanding Short Form Comedy, Drama or Variety Series, The Randy Rainbow Show was nominated in 2021 and again in 2022.

-The album "A Little Brains, A Little Talent" was nominated for the Grammy Award for Best Comedy Album at the 65th Annual Grammy Awards.
+The album A Little Brains, A Little Talent was nominated for the Grammy Award for Best Comedy Album at the 65th Annual Grammy Awards.

 Personal life

 Rainbow is Jewish and openly gay.
 He was born on Long Island, lived in Queens for 17 years, attended community college in Plantation, Florida, and since July 2019 has resided in Manhattan.

-On April 19, 2022, Rainbow published a memoir, "Playing With Myself", which tells the story of his personal life and rise to internet fame.
+On April 19, 2022, Rainbow published a memoir, Playing With Myself, which tells the story of his personal life and rise to internet fame.

 Controversy

 In mid-August 2020, critics of Randy Rainbow circulated several dozen of his tweets, all but a few published between 2010 and 2012, featuring jokes widely described as racist and transphobic.
 Rainbow apologized on August 20, 2020, in an interview with The Advocate.